IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Introduction

+In this study, we present \textsf{IM-META}, an end-to-end framework that solves the IM problem in a network $G$ with minimal information about $G$, using node queries aided by {\em node metadata} in such {\it attributed} networks.
+To this end, we aim to retrieve information from {\em jointly} discovering a sequence of node queries and a set of nodes that maximize the influence spread by formulating an entirely new optimization problem that jointly finds the optimal discovered subgraph and seed set in the sense of maximizing an {\em estimate} of the expected influence spread.
 Naturally, solving this optimization problem poses several practical challenges, namely 1) the difficulty of handling noisy node metadata, 2) the scarcity of training labels due to using a small budget for node queries, and 3) the intractability of jointly identifying two optimal subsets ({\it i.e.}, the subgraph and the seed nodes) and dynamically updating an estimate of the expected influence spread for every query step.
-The combination of the first two challenges is particularly problematic since the redundancy of observable yet inherently noisy node features in combination with the small query budget is likely to entail the curse of dimensionality that threatens to degrade the inference accuracy.
+The combination of the first two challenges is particularly difficult since the redundancy of observable yet inherently noisy node features in combination with the small query budget is likely to entail the curse of dimensionality that threatens to degrade the inference accuracy.